abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 docker-compose up -d
 ```

-`run-docker.ps1` (or `run-docker.sh`) script will be checking if there is an existing dev-cert already under the `etc/certs` folder and generates a `localhost.pfx` file if doesn't exist. **This file will be used by Kestrel as HTTPS certificate**.
+`run-docker.ps1` (or `run-docker.sh`) script will check if there is an existing dev-cert already under the `etc/certs` folder and generate a `localhost.pfx` file if it doesn't exist. **Kestrel will use this file as an HTTPS certificate**.

 You can also manually create the **localhost.pfx** file in a different path with different name and a different password by using `dotnet dev-certs https -v -ep myCert.pfx -p YOUR_PASSWORD_FOR_HTTPS_CERT -t` or with using any other self-signed certificate generation tool.